Best Forex Brokers in Singapore (2026)

 Trust Score (ForexBrokers.com): 99/99

 IG has operated in Singapore since 2007 through IG Asia Pte Ltd and holds a CMS licence under the Securities and Futures Act.
 Globally, the group is authorised by eight Tier-1 regulators, making it one of the most heavily regulated brokers in existence.
-The group holds over US$498 billion in client assets as of mid-2023, which gives a clear picture of the capital scale involved.
+The group holds £19.5 billion (approximately US$24.7 billion) in assets under administration on the IG platform, highlighting the firm’s financial scale and stability.

-The IG Web Platform is one of the better proprietary platforms in the retail forex space.
-Charting is rich, execution is direct, and the in-platform research spans daily market commentary, economic calendars, Reuters news, and a suite of technical indicators.
+The IG Web Platform offers comprehensive charting, research tools and integrated trading features.
+The platform includes advanced charting tools, execution is direct, and the in-platform research spans daily market commentary, economic calendars, Reuters news, and a suite of technical indicators.
 MT4 is also available for traders who prefer that environment.

 For Singapore-based traders, IG is strong on educational material, covering everything from basic currency concepts through to advanced options strategies.
 The IG Academy has structured courses tied to trading simulations, a practical tool for newer traders who want to build confidence before going live.